Belgium

 Belgium and the Netherlands

-An important country for Dutch creatives
+An important country and stepping stone for Dutch creatives

 From sustainable cooperation to innovative solutions